quantonium/ergw_tarball/README.md

 - Create VRF to accept traffic from MME by executing the script vrf.script in current directory

-	IP addresses in this script file may need to change.
+	IP addresses in this script file might need to change.
 In the example below, ens4 NIC will be interfacing with MME.

-	It has address fd00:4888:2000:2062::121 The last line of th script has the gateway address through which VRF will talk to MME.
+It has address fd00:4888:2000:2062::121 The last line of the script has the gateway address through which VRF will talk to MME.

   	sudo ip link add vrf-irx type vrf table 10